cristinaguimaraes/email-service/README.md

 ---

-##🚀 Deployment
+## 🚀 Deployment
-Manual: npx sst deploy --stage prod
+AWS_PROFILE=personal npx sst deploy

-CI/CD: A GitHub Actions workflow is included in .github/workflows/deploy.yml.
-It automatically runs tests and deploys the application on every push to the main branch.
+A basic GitHub Actions workflow is included to:

+* install dependencies
+* run tests
+* deploy the app to AWS

+Workflow location:

+.github/workflows/deploy.yml

+It can be triggered manually from the Actions tab.

 ---